AdamLearns/AnimalRoyale/README.md

 ### Plugin builds from terminal but IntelliJ shows errors

 Your dependencies may be outdated.
-Make sure to click on the icon with two "circling" arrows and sync the project.
+Make sure to "Sync/Reload All Maven Projects" (the icon with two "circling" arrows).